Create a safe and beautiful adapted bathroom

 Easy access showers

-A new walk in shower is the ideal solution for a small bathroom or as a safe and convenient replacement for a full-size bath.
+A new walk in bath or shower is the ideal solution for a small bathroom or as a safe and convenient replacement for a full-size bath.
 Corner showers are ideal for smaller bathrooms, with easy access granted by the ramped entry and a non-slip shower tray included as standard.

 Replacing full-size baths offer a large space for showering, making it easy to move around, and half-height doors separate the shower space from the rest of the bathroom whilst being easy to open.
 Full-height doors are also available if preferred.
 The slip-resistant, super-low shower trays that come with all showers ensure safe showering and access.